Story for the Week

 Publication Date: November 11, 2019

-I originally received an advance copy of this title from NetGalley and Amazon Publishing UK in exchange for an honest review.
+I originally received an advance copy of this title from NetGalley and Amazon Publishing UK.

 Publisher’s Description